 Bloating ALL THE TIME?
 Oh yeah.
-What the fuck is that, anyhow?
+What is that, anyhow?
 I KNOW I’m not 8 months pregnant, but why do I look that way every single day by 6pm?

 It’s OKAY to notice and mourn the difference between your body now and how it was even five years ago.
 Hell, mine was different 5 MONTHS ago!
 So weird how these changes seem to happen that fast.
 But yes, for some of us, it’s a hard pill to swallow to see how our body is changing, even though it’s a completely normal part of life.

 I just want to acknowledge that what you’re feeling is okay.

 For those of you who want to lose some of the weight you’ve gained after 40, it can really feel like you’re pushing a boulder uphill.
 That doesn’t mean that it’s impossible, or that you shouldn’t try.
 If you’ve fallen off the rails a bit with your eating habits, I hear you!